TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 opening the bam file in the events_gencode script is now done with pysam instead of a subprocess, as running the linux subprocess (samtools) got killed when not inputing coordinates.
 It should also be replaced in the splice_junctions script.

 Still no reasonable PSI scores.
 Problems with the iteration.

+The splice_junction script now also uses pysam instead of subprocess.